 Intrusion Detection System (IDS) for the Power Grid

 Most national security regulations recommend the usage of network intrusion detection systems (IDS) for monitoring the process networks of critical infrastructure.
 There are many attack vectors in operational technology (OT) networks in power plants and substations, for example via maintenance PCs and remote access connections.
 Substations also pose a large attack vector for attacking control center networks from the inside.
-This risk is amplified through numerous known vulnerabilities of SCADA systems, protection, and control devices.
+This risk is amplified through numerous known vulnerabilities of SCADA systems, protection, and control devices which cannot be patched.

 StationGuard integrates easily into many 3rd-party security operations center (SOC) solutions, such as security information and event management (SIEM), asset inventory management (CMDB), and ticketing systems.

-StationGuard runs on the RBX1 hardware and is a tailor-made IDS solution for protecting power utility automation systems against cyber threats and zero-day attacks.
+StationGuard is a tailor-made IDS solution for protecting power utility automation systems against cyber threats and zero-day attacks.
 It runs autonomously – a permanent connection to a central server is not needed.

 We offer more solutions for cybersecurity in energy systems to ease the daily work of Protection and Control Engineers as well as OT/IT security officers:

 OT/ICS Asset Inventory Management and Discovery